dnovichman/dnovichman.github.io/theteam.md

 # David Sengeh - Co-founder
 ---
 David Moinina Sengeh, received a Bachelor’s Degree in Biomedical Engineering from Harvard College; and a Masters and Ph.D. degree from the Massachusetts Institute of Technology (MIT) Media Lab.
 His PhD research at the Biomechatronics group focused on the design of comfortable prosthetic sockets and wearable interfaces.
 He is currently a Research Scientist at IBM Research-Africa in Nairobi, Kenya.
+He is one of the co-founders of the company.
 {% include image.html
             img="../images/theteam/david.jpeg"
             title="David Sengeh"